rnjhnd/java-design-patterns-portfolio/03-singleton-design-pattern/centralized-queue-manager/README.md

 <img width="1223" height="632" alt="UML Class Diagram" src="https://github.com/user-attachments/assets/345a6c6a-3647-4b0c-8141-66cf2c58b6bc" />

-The following UML class diagram illustrates:
+The following diagram illustrates:

+- The architecture of the University Structure Manager
+- Relationships between the core components:
    - The `HelpDesk` singleton and its synchronized operations
    - The `CentralSystem` entry point using the singleton instance
 - How the Singleton design pattern is applied in this project

 ## 🚀 Features